praveek/launch.en/help/extension-reference/web/adobe-experience-platform-extension.md

 This section provides a reference for the options available when configuring the Adobe Experience Platform extension.

-If the Adobe Experience Platform extension is not yet installed, open your property, then click Extensions &gt; Catalog, hover over the Adobe Experience Platform extension, and click Install.
+If the Adobe Experience Platform extension is not yet installed, open your property, then click **[!UICONTROL Extensions &gt; Catalog]**, hover over the Adobe Experience Platform extension, and click **[!UICONTROL Install]**.

-To configure the extension, open the Extensions tab, hover over the extension, and then click Configure.
+To configure the extension, open the [!UICONTROL Extensions] tab, hover over the extension, and then click **[!UICONTROL Configure]**.

 ![](/help/assets/adobe_experience_platform_extension_configuration.png)

 ### Streaming Connection

 Choosing a streaming connection is the first step for you to start streaming data to Adobe Experience Platform.
 You can select one from the streaming connection combobox.
 Streaming connection is a required field.
-In case you don't have any streaming connection created, you can create one by clicking the **"Create a streaming connection"** button.
+In case you don't have any streaming connection created, you can create one by clicking the **[!UICONTROL Create a streaming connection]** button.

-If you click on the **"Create a streaming connection"** button a modal window will appear.
+If you click on the **[!UICONTROL Create a streaming connection]** button a modal window will appear.

 ![](/help/assets/adobe_experienc_platform_create_streaming_connection.png)

 The modal contains fields with pre-populated values that can be changed to suit your needs.
-If you plan to create more that one streaming connection, you should be aware that the **Data Source** field needs to be unique.
-Trying to create another streaming connection using a **Data Source** already used on another connection will fail.
+If you plan to create more that one streaming connection, you should be aware that the **[!UICONTROL Data Source]** field needs to be unique.
+Trying to create another streaming connection using a **[!UICONTROL Data Source]** already used on another connection will fail.

 Once you selected a streaming endpoint, you will the streaming endpoint URL and source.